B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Turn-Logic-Service.md

 The general procedure is as follows: <br/>
 The client sends all commands to the server.
-The server takes those commands and adds its own version of the CharacterEntities.
-These will be given to the `TurnLogicService`, which will firstly validate them using the `CommandValidatorService`, and then apply all valid commands and return the modified characters and other processing information described below back to the server.
+The server takes those commands and adds its own version of the
+<a href="CharacterEntity.md">CharacterEntities</a>.
+These will be given to the `TurnLogicService`, which will firstly validate them using the `CommandValidatorService`,
+and then apply all valid commands and return the modified characters and other processing information described below back to the server.

 This method of the `TurnLogicService` will do all the aforementioned: